Courtois Hills

 The Courtois Hills region is an area of the Ozark Mountains in southeast Missouri.
-It is one of several mountainous regions that surround the Ozarks's Salem (or Central) Plateau.
+It is one of several mountainous regions that surround the Ozarks' Salem (or Central) Plateau.

 Geography

 Although it does not contain the highest peak, the Courtois Hills has most rugged terrain and steepest average slopes of any region of the Missouri Ozarks.
 It, and the community Courtois, are named after Courtois Creek (pronounced "Cote-o-way" or "Curt-o-way"), one of many waterways flowing through a narrow and steep-sided valley separated by sharp ridges.
 The region was named after this Crawford County creek because it was one of the earliest settled valleys.

 The area contains significant outcropping of limestone, ridges of chert.
 It also contains several springs including Greer Spring, Round Spring and Alley Spring near Eminence and Big Spring near Van Buren.
 Other common landforms are caves, sinkholes, and solution caves such as the Sinks natural tunnel on Current River tributary Sinking Creek.